SESA258801/dependency-tools/README.md

 Executable used to extract dependencies from legacy C compilation.

 Can output :

-1. A .dot file (which is not usable for real life project)
+1. A .gv file (which is not usable for real life project)
-2. A .csv file suitable to be treated by CAM software (Cambridge Advance Modeling http://www-edc.eng.cam.ac.uk/cam ) for clustering or fragmenting.
-This representation is especialy usefull to extract implied architecture from legacy code.
+2. A .csv file suitable to be treated by CAM software (Cambridge Advanced Modeller http://www-edc.eng.cam.ac.uk/cam ) for clustering or fragmenting.
+This representation is especially useful to extract implied architecture from legacy code.